 Immunotherapy medicine is given intravenously to patients every two to three weeks.
 Because it is so new, there is no standard time frame for treatment.
 Instead, each patient’s condition and progress is considered separately.

 What are the side effects?

-“Survival is the biggest trend I’m seeing due to immunotherapy treatment,” said Dr. Nieva.
+“Survival is the biggest trend I’m seeing due to immunotherapy treatment,” says Nieva.

-“I have patients who had lung cancer that had metastasized who underwent immunotherapy and now have no tumors,” he said.
+“I have patients who had lung cancer that had metastasized, who underwent immunotherapy, and now have no tumors,” he says.
 “My favorite visits now are the ones that are boring — no pain, no shortness of breath, no cough and a clear CT scan.”